History of JetBlue in Timeline

 JetBlue

-JetBlue Airways is an American low-cost airline based in Long Island City, Queens, New York City.
+JetBlue Airways is an American low-cost airline based in New York City.
 It operates primarily as a point-to-point carrier with a network spanning the Americas and Europe.
-Its main hub is at New York City's John F. Kennedy International Airport, and it has six focus cities.
-JetBlue is not part of any global airline alliances, but has codeshare agreements with airlines from Oneworld, SkyTeam, and Star Alliance.
+Its main hub is located at John F. Kennedy International Airport.
+While not part of any major airline alliance, JetBlue maintains codeshare agreements with airlines from Oneworld, SkyTeam, and Star Alliance.

-JetBlue's headquarters are in the Brewster Building in Long Island City, New York—a building designed by architects Stephenson & Wheeler for the Brewster automobile factory in 1911.
+In 1911, the Brewster Building in Long Island City, New York, was designed by architects Stephenson & Wheeler for the Brewster automobile factory.
+This building later became JetBlue's headquarters.

-In August 1998, JetBlue was incorporated in Delaware with its headquarters in Forest Hills, Queens.
+In August 1998, JetBlue was incorporated in Delaware and headquartered in Forest Hills, Queens.

-In September 1999, JetBlue was awarded 75 initial take-off/landing slots at John F. Kennedy International Airport.
+In September 1999, the airline was awarded 75 initial take-off/landing slots at John F. Kennedy International Airport.

 February 11, 2000: JetBlue Commences Operations